ShadesAndGrays/code-count/README.md

 ## Code Counter
-A simple program checking the total number of lines in a give directory.
+A simple program for checking the total number of lines of text in a given directory.

 ---